300 Derby Professional Single Edge Razor Blades with Classic Samurai Barber Straight Edge Razor

 While the razor has been in existence since before the Bronze Age (the oldest razor-like object has been dated to 18,000 BC), the most common types of razors currently used are the safety razor and the electric razor.

-Although they had predecessors in earlier military and administrative officers, the bushi truly emerged during the Kamakura shogunate, ruling from c.1185 to 1333.
-They became the ruling political class, with significant power but also significant responsibility.
-During the 13th century, the bushi proved themselves as adept warriors against the invading Mongols.
 During the Sengoku Period, the term was vague and some samurai owned land, others were retainers or mercenaries.
 Many served as retainers to lords (including daimyo).
-There was a great increase of the amount of men styling themselves samurai, by virture of bearing arms.
+There was a great increase in the number of men who styled themselves samurai by virtue of bearing arms.
 During the Edo period, 1603 to 1868, they were mainly the stewards and chamberlains of the daimyo estates, roles they had also filled in the past.
 During the Edo period, they came to represent a hereditary class.
 On the other hand, from the mid-Edo period, chōnin (townsman) and farmers could be promoted to the samurai class by being adopted into gokenin families or by serving in daikan offices, and low-ranking samurai could be transferred to lower social classes, such as chōnin, by changing jobs.

 In the 1870s, samurai families comprised 5% of the population.
 As modern militaries emerged in the 19th century, the samurai were rendered increasingly obsolete and very expensive to maintain compared to the average conscript soldier.
 The Meiji Restoration formally abolished the status, and most former samurai became Shizoku.
 This allowed them to move into professional and entrepreneurial roles.